Arcady1/Do-not-touch-your-face/README.md

   </a>
 </h1>

+### Important
+1) This website uses your webcam
+2) Face detection is performed online
+3) In the GIF below, a video has been inserted for clarity

 ### Hackaton project
 This project was created as part of a hackathon dedicated to fighting the spread of coronavirus infection.
 The following features are implemented in the current version: